 Janis is a founding member of VCO.
 She learned to play the cello in the Victoria Schools Strings Program at Quadra Elementary.
 She is a former member of the Victoria Symphony.
 VCO is a highlight in her life.

 Trevor is a retired engineer.
 He studied with Zdenek Konicek of the Czech quartet and Robert Dodson of the Vaghy quartet.
 He has played with the North York Symphony, the Kingston Symphony and Ottawa Chamber Orchestra.
-He now plays in the Sooke Philharmonic and Victoria Chamber Orchestras.

 Richard is a sport medicine physician in Victoria.
 He is a student of Gary Karr and Mary Rannie, and plays on a Brock Radelet bass with a Reid Hudson bow.
 He was the founding president of the Early Music Society of the Islands, and organized the Music Injuries Awareness Program at UVic.